 The athletic experience at Hesston College goes beyond the field or court as Christian coaches who model values of personal development provide important leadership in developing students as athletes and competent individuals.

 See the course catalog for details on athletic eligibility.

 Experience is the best teacher in the field of theatre arts.
 Hesston College offers plenty of opportunities to become involved in four mainstage performances, stage managing and/or technical work per year, as well as directing under the course of direct study.
-Our mainstage shows include a fall production, a spring musical, a collaboration with the music department for Thanksgiving weekend and a campus to community show.
+Our mainstage shows include a fall production, a spring musical and a campus to community show.
 There are also ways to participate in theatre beyond the scheduled shows, like worship events and student-led productions.

 The Hesston-Bethel Performing Arts series is sponsored by Hesston College and Bethel College in cooperation with the cities of Hesston and North Newton.
 Five annual events present world-renowned performers.
 All full-time students receive a free season pass to HBPA events.

 For more than a century, music has been an important component of campus life at Hesston.
 The Music department offers students unique and varied performance opportunities.
 Three Hesston College choirs – Bel Canto Singers, Men’s Chorus and Women’s Chorus – offer students an artistic outlet and a place to advance singing skills.
 The Hesston College Chamber Orchestra generates strong performances from within the canon of symphonic literature.
 Auditions are required for membership in each of these ensembles.
 The Screaming Larks Pep Band is another opportunity for students to express school spirit.